-During your pre-medical education, you will be required to fulfill certain coursework prerequisites.
+During your pre-medical education, you will be required to fulfill these coursework prerequisites.
 In addition, you should select other courses in the sciences and humanities to supplement this core curriculum, enhancing your education and your application to medical school.

 Bear in mind that since the MCAT covers material from the commonly required courses, you will need to include those courses in your program of study whether or not they are medical school prerequisites.
 Nevertheless, many students are surprised to learn that the list of courses required by medical schools is so small.
 The best sources for admissions requirements for specific medical schools are the Medical School Admission Requirements (MSAR) and the Osteopathic Medical College Information Booklet.

 These classes are nearly universal pre-med requirements, including basic science classes that are familiar to most science majors.

-- Biology: Almost all of medicine requires basic understanding of biology, so it is a definite necessity for medical school.
+- Biology: Almost all of medicine requires a basic understanding of biology, so it is a definite necessity for medical school.
 Knowing about genetics, cells, and the framework for life are the building blocks of medical science and are crucial for success in the field.

 - Chemistry: Chemistry—and especially organic chemistry—provide a strong basis for understanding acid-base imbalances within the body and how different medications work.
 Chemistry is also the foundation for understanding biochemistry.